laravel/docs/billing.md

         //
     }

-When your subscription has an incomplete payment you'll need to redirect your user to the payment page so the user can confirm the payment.
-You can use the `latestPayment` on the `Subscription` model for this:
+When a subscription has an incomplete payment, you should direct the user to Cashier's payment confirmation page, passing the `latestPayment` identifier.
+You may use the `latestPayment` method available on subscription instance to retrieve this identifier:

     <a href="{{ route('cashier.payment', $subscription->latestPayment()->id) }}">
         Please confirm your payment.
     </a>

-> {note} When your subscription is in an `incomplete` state it cannot be changed until payment was confirmed.
-This means that the `swap` and `updateQuantity` methods will throw an exception if you attempt to use them in this state.
+> {note} When a subscription is in an `incomplete` state it cannot be changed until the payment is confirmed.
+Therefore, the `swap` and `updateQuantity` methods will throw an exception when the subscription is in an `incomplete` state.

 <a name="changing-plans"></a>
 ### Changing Plans